-Building from this initial meeting and with support from the leadership team3, a study was designed to answer four key questions:
+From that initial meeting and with support from the leadership team3, a study was designed to answer four key questions:

-- 1) What are the current characteristics of organizations and agencies working in the Hill Country? (i.e., what are their missions, what are they working on, what are their staff and budgetary capacities?) - 2) What is the current state of the working relationships among organizations/ agencies working in the Hill Country? (i.e., the social network) - 3) What are the drivers and barriers to organizational collaboration in the Hill Country? - 4) Is there a shared narrative of the Hill Country conservation efforts?
+- 1) What are the current characteristics of organizations and agencies working in the Hill Country? (i.e., What are their missions?
+What are they working on?
+What are their staff and budgetary capacities?) - 2) What is the current state of the working relationships among organizations/agencies working in the Hill Country? (i.e., the social network) - 3) What are the drivers and barriers to organizational collaboration in the Hill Country? - 4) Is there a shared narrative of the Hill Country conservation efforts?